alexbecker/prompt-injection/paper.typ

 We hypothesize that the attack portion of the user prompt will have a large causal impact on the output when the rule is present, but not when the rule is replaced by the null rule.
 To detect this, we use Integrated Gradients @sundararajan2017 to attribute changes per-token in the input and compare the per-token attributions when using the rule versus the null rule.
-More precisely, we we compute per-token Integrated Gradient attributions for the log-likelihood of the first $j$ output tokens under the rule and a null rule; our detector is the attribution distance between these two runs.
+More precisely, we compute per-token Integrated Gradient attributions for the log-likelihood of the first $j$ output tokens under the rule and a null rule; our detector is the attribution distance between these two runs.
 Integrated Gradient attributions are defined relative to a baseline embedding, which we construct by modifying the input and then---in order to keep the path from the baseline to the input from straying too far "off manifold"---taking a weighted average with